-The World Federation of Exchanges (The WFE) has published a revised edition of its Environmental, Social & Governance (ESG) Guidance & Metrics.
+The WFE has published a revised edition of its Environmental, Social & Governance (ESG) Guidance & Metrics.

 Developed by the WFE’s Sustainability Working Group and first published at the end of 2015, the WFE’s ESG Guidance & Metrics are designed to provide a reference point for exchanges looking to introduce, improve or require ESG reporting in their markets.
 Since its publication, over 35 stock exchanges around the world have issued or committed to issuing ESG reporting guidance for their listed companies.

 The revised version seeks to update the 2015 document by: